AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 **goal_image_range**: defines the temporal distance between the current image and the goal image.
 A larger range allows the planner to consider goals further into the future, whereas a smaller range constrains the model to short-horizon predictions.

 **std** in GMM: corresponds to the standard deviation parameter in the Gaussian Mixture Model (GMM), which controls the smoothness and variability of the learned trajectory distribution.
-Adjusting this value influences how tightly the model clusters motion patterns and how much uncertainty it tolerates in trajectory generation..
+Adjusting this value influences how tightly the model clusters motion patterns and how much uncertainty it tolerates in trajectory generation.

 #### Loss Function